StreakofEmerald/Honkai-Monthly-Card-Reminder-Bot/README.md

 $versionreset [00:00]: Allows the user to set a time for their version reset.
 Functions similarly to $cardtime and $weeklytime, but is one-time only.

-$resetlookup [server]: Allows the user to lookup daily, weekly and version reset times for the specified server (NA, EU, JP, KR or CN).
+$resetlookup [server]: Allows the user to lookup daily, weekly and version reset times for the specified server (NA, EU, SEA, JP, KR or CN).
 Times are in UTC +0.
 Version reset times are calculated from the expiration times of ingame version-exclusive event items (i.e. Bunny Cards for 4.7).